Monasteraden

-Other sites include Lough Gara Lodge, Slí na Croí's Roundhouse Ecolodge, Drury's pub and the general store.

 Geography

 Monasteraden lies to the west of Lough Gara and with the Curlew Mountains inlier of sandstones and conglomerates to the North.
 To the west lies the townland of Clogher with Edmondstown and Ballaghaderreen in the neighbouring County Roscommon.

 Monasteraden is situated in the barony of Coolavin in the south of County Sligo.

 Culture and community

-There is a holy well called St Attractas and that is where many people used to get their drinking water.
+There is a holy well called St. Attractas and that is where many people used to get their drinking water.
 The lake is used for fishing for the brown trout and is divided by the bridge at Clooncunny.

 Transport

 Island Road railway station served Monasteraden and used to have many trains passing by on the Ballaghaderreen branch line with connections to Dublin but that was closed in 1963 and the station building is a private home.
 The nearest railway station is now Boyle, some 10 mi away.

-One Bus Éireann service a week stops at Monasteraden.